anthonyhorne/upkeepify/docs/shortcodes.md

 When a user submits the form, a new "Maintenance Task" post is created with the provided details.
 Administrators can then manage and assign these tasks to appropriate service providers.

+### Enhancements

+- The form now includes CSS classes for better styling.
+- JavaScript enhancements have been added for improved user interaction, including a thank you message and a button to create a new task after submission.

 ## Task Listing

 The `[upkeepify_list_tasks]` shortcode displays a list of all published maintenance tasks.
 For each task, the following information is shown: